 This introduction, originally published in a blog article in 2014, is just as true today.
-In fact, a podcast episode from our sister organization, Talent Magnet Institute, touched on this topic a few months ago.
+In fact, a podcast episode from our business partner, Talent Magnet Institute, touched on this topic in one of their episodes.
 The podcast guest, Trevor Steinhauser, worked as an executive in his family business and he emphatically stated “Our board of advisors was invaluable to us.
 We would absolutely, unequivocally not be here without an outside board of advisors.”

 Centennial continues to come alongside organizations that want to add a board of directors to their team.
 We can provide individuals who bring a fresh perspective that may be missing today.
 Here are two more testimonies to speak to the value of a board.

 Having great leaders on your board can add tremendous value to your business.
 Steve Barnett, owner of a small manufacturing business in the aviation and defense supply chain, Indy Honeycomb, cannot overstate the value his board provided to him in the early stages of his business.
 He found a group of savvy people (or accomplished professionals) who were highly committed to him and his business that they volunteered their time to be on his board.

 This is what Mr. Barnett had to say, “The key – which is almost impossible – is to get really smart, really good people and have them work for free.
 I was paying them nothing for their advice, at first.
 They had no skin in the game.
 They would give an entire Saturday once a quarter to me for free.
 They were just highly committed to me personally.
 I trusted these guys implicitly.
 Many people don’t have those kind of people in their life.”